Knife – Use it wisely for piece !!

 - Gathering – I start with this as this is where most people ruin their chef knives without even realizing it.
-After cutting the vegetables please please please use the blunt edge of the chef knife to gather and transfer it to a container from the chopping board.
+After cutting the vegetables please please please use the blunt edge to gather and transfer it to a container from the chopping board.
 DO NOT use the sharp edge..

 - Scaling Fish – Now most fish shops use a kind of brush with metal bristles to remove the scales.
 I was intrigued when one fish monger used the back of his knife and started removing it in the same speed.
 Yes I never realized the blunt edge could be used this way.
 He kind of scaled up didn’t he?

-- Bruising – I use the blunt edge or the flat edge of the chefs knife for bruising ginger and garlic when I don’t want them finely chopped (for soups especially).
+- Bruising – I use the blunt edge or the flat edge for bruising ginger and garlic when I don’t want them finely chopped (for soups especially).

-- Mallet – Use the blunt edge and flat egde of your chef knife as a mallet on your steak to tenderize it.
+- Mallet – Use the blunt edge and flat edge as a mallet on your steak to tenderize it.
 It works..
 Really 🙂

 Can you think of other ways to use the blunt portion of your knife?
 Comment and I will add to this list.